Constructive Discharge Attorneys in Los Angeles, Kern, Orange, Riverside, San Berardino, and Ventura Counties

 Yes, even if you retired, depending on the circumstances you may have rights.
 If your resignation was because you experienced intolerable age discrimination, then under California’s law, you may have a constructive discharge claim.

 The easiest way to determine if you have a case is to contact a constructive discharge lawyer.
 They will analyze the facts of your case quickly and advise you regarding your options.
-Our award-winning constructive discharge attorneys in Burbank, Orange, and Riverside offer complimentary case evaluations.
+Our award-winning constructive discharge attorneys in Los Angeles, Oxnard, San Bernardino, Orange, Riverside, and Bakersfield offer complimentary case evaluations.

 My manager yells and screams at me all the time and/or makes unfair comments, and I quit rather than suffer more of my supervisor’s abuse; do I have rights?

 Depending on the circumstances, you may have a constructive discharge claim, especially if the threats were not corrected or fixed by management and were continuous and intolerable.
-Our constructive discharge attorneys in Burbank, Orange, and Riverside can help you determine if you have a case.
+Our constructive discharge attorneys in Los Angeles, Bakersfield, San Bernardino, Orange, Oxnard, and Riverside can help you determine if you have a case.

 Featured Constructive Discharge Case